aybdee/aybdee.github.io/content/about.md

 # Stuff I know
+* Computers.
+This probably goes without saying, but i think computers are really cool,
+I enjoy learning about how computers work under the hood  ( you know, computer architectures and stuff)
+I also try to build a few low level projects when i can InshAllah

 * Rust. been learning this for some time,  I try implementing some fairly complex projects every once in a while \
 you should check them out